Trump turns focus to Wisconsin's races for Senate, governor

 Trump has put Walker in difficult positions, including when he called for a boycott of Milwaukee-based motorcycle-maker Harley-Davidson amid a tariff dispute.
 But Walker has stood with Trump on some of his most divisive policies, including supporting building the Mexico-U.S. border wall.
 He ran ads on Facebook in support of sending National Guard troops to defend the southern border.

 Vukmir's GOP primary opponent called her loyalty to Trump into question after footage of Vukmir from 2016 emerged in which she said Trump is "offensive to everyone."
-Vukmir said there are no lingering questions about her support of Trump.
+Vukmir, who later was in a radio ad for Trump in the 2016 campaign, said there are no lingering questions about her support of Trump.

 "Oh goodness, no," she said.
 "There weren't even questions back then.
 It was kind of silly."